Jelle-tenB/baby-name-API/README.md

 ## License

-You can use my code in any shape or form that you like, besides training AI or commercially.\
+You can use my code in any shape or form that you like, besides commercially.\
 The database is build off of a different database for which you can find the license [here](https://github.com/MatthiasWinkelmann/firstname-database)